becktorrescoding/ArkIndex/README.md

 ## Limitations

 - **OCR Accuracy**: Depends on image quality, text clarity, and scan resolution
-- **Processing Speed**: Large directories or high-resolution images can be slow
+- **Processing Speed**: Large directories or high-resolution images can be slow; the search index mitigates repeated OCR for unchanged files
 - **Network Drives**: May be slower than local storage; consider copying files locally first
-- **Filename generation accuracy**: Auto-naming relies on OCR quality — poor scans may fall back to minimal naming
+- **Filename generation accuracy**: Auto-naming relies on OCR quality — poor scans may fall back to `Error/Date` routing
 - **Year Format**: Searches for year as a text string in OCR output; works with both 2-digit and 4-digit years depending on what appears in the document
 - **Memory Usage**: Processing very large images may consume significant RAM